Thrombosed Hemorrhoid

 How long does a purple hemorrhoid last?

-Pain is usually worst during the first 48–72 hours, and the lump often shrinks over 1–3 weeks as the clot resolves.
+Pain is often worst during the first 48–72 hours.
+The lump may shrink over 1–3 weeks as the clot resolves.

 Can a thrombosed hemorrhoid go away without surgery?

 Yes.
-Many thrombosed hemorrhoids improve with conservative treatment, including sitz baths, anti-inflammatory medication, fiber, and stool softeners.
+Many thrombosed hemorrhoids improve with conservative treatment, including sitz baths, fiber, stool softeners, fluids, and avoiding straining.

 Reviews & Testimonials